New House Construction Cost: How Much Does It Cost in 2025?

 With the development of programs like the Guarantee Plan for New Residential Buildings, Quebec is now more than ever boosting the number of new residential buildings on its territory.
 Therefore, it must be stated: Our population is growing at full speed and the construction of new residential buildings are at an all-time high to meet demands.

 The benefits of newly built houses are undeniable: location selection, layout design, modern fixtures, and eco-friendly materials.
+You have the freedom to make design choices for everything, from exterior doors and light fixtures to the inclusion or omission of hardwood flooring, countertops, cabinetry, paint colours, and much more.
 On top of ensuring the well-being of the dwellers, newly built residential buildings have the advantage of being well-insulated.
 It’s the ideal way to save heating and air conditioning costs, without having to compromise your comfort in any way.

-If you’re convinced that a newly built house is just what you need, first off, you’ll definitely need to look over the associated costs for this type of large-scale project.
+If you’re convinced that a new build is just what you need, first off, you’ll definitely need to look over the associated costs for this type of large-scale project.

 Cost of Land and Earthworks